Moabit

 Moabit ([moaˈbiːt]) is an inner city locality in the borough of Mitte, Berlin, Germany.
-As of 2016, around 77,000 people lived in Moabit.
+As of 2022, about 84,000 people lived in Moabit.
 First inhabited in 1685 and incorporated into Berlin in 1861, the former industrial and working-class neighbourhood is fully surrounded by three watercourses, which define its present-day border.
 Between 1945 and 1990, Moabit was part of the British sector of West Berlin and directly bordered East Berlin.

 Until the administrative reform in 2001, Moabit was a part of the district of Tiergarten.

 Colloquially, the name Moabit also refers to the Central Criminal Court (Strafgericht) and detention centre, which deals with all criminal cases in Berlin and is based in Moabit.

 Name

 The origin of the name Moabit is disputed.
 According to one account, it can be traced back to the Huguenots, in the time of King Frederick William I of Prussia.
 These French refugees are said to have named their new residence in reference to the Biblical description of the Israelites in the country of Moab, where they stayed before being allowed to enter Canaan.
 Other possible origins include the German (Berlin dialect) "Moorjebiet" (swamp area).